 Central Air Conditioning

-Cool air is circulated by central air conditioners using a network of supply and return ducts.
+Central air conditioners and Air Source (CAC) circulate cool air using a supply and return duct network.
 Cooled air from the air conditioner enters the house through supply ducts and registers, which are apertures in the walls, floors, or ceilings protected by grills.
 As it moves throughout the house, this cooled air warms up, and it returns to the central air conditioner through return ducts and registers.

-To make the air more comfortable, air conditioners dehumidify it.
-However, in excessively humid environments, during periods of moderate ambient temperature, or in situations where the air conditioner is enormous, the air may not dehydrate to a level that is pleasant.
+Air conditioners and Air Source (CAC) dehumidify the air to make it more comfortable.
+However, in excessively humid environments, during periods of moderate ambient temperature, or when the air conditioner is enormous, the air may not dehydrate to a pleasant level.
 Homeowners can use a dehumidifier or lower the temperature in those situations.
-The dehumidifier will use more energy for itself, and the air conditioner will use more energy to chill the house, which will result in higher energy costs in both circumstances.
+The dehumidifier will use more energy, and the air conditioner will use more energy to chill the house, resulting in higher energy costs.

 Choosing or Upgrading Your Central Air Conditioner

 Room air conditioners are not as effective as central air conditioners.
 They are also out of the way, quiet, and practical to use.
 You could try to purchase an energy-efficient air conditioner and lower the energy consumption of your central air conditioner to save energy and money.
-A typical home uses more than 2,000-kilowatt hours of electricity each year for air conditioning, which results in power plants emitting around 3,500 pounds of carbon dioxide and 31 pounds of sulphur dioxide.
+A typical home uses more than 2,000 kilowatt hours of electricity each year for air conditioning, which results in power plants emitting around 3,500 pounds of carbon dioxide and 31 pounds of sulfur dioxide.

 The efficiency of an air conditioner is mostly dependent on proper sizing and installation.
 A unit that is too big won't effectively eliminate humidity.
 On the hottest days, a unit that is too small won't be able to reach a comfortable temperature.
 Efficiency can be significantly reduced by poor duct installation, inadequate insulation, and unsuitable unit placement.